 The more I read the more I realized I'd forgotten to look into the Group and List functions of Diigo.
 So off I went to explore.

+What did I discover?
+1. Joining a group.
 Once I joined the group, I could then add a link and a brief description.
 Here is a picture of what it looks like.
 I can't believe how easy it is.
 You search for groups you are interested in joining through the search window and depending on your search or the words you use, several suggestions come up.
 I joined the Daily 5 Chat group and added some bookmarks to test it out.

 You'll notice Mitch Hughes has already tweeted out the link I posted and forgot to tweet.